Skip to content

 }

-IOS with SwiftUI (with the experimental ApplicationLifecycle)
+iOS with Compose or SwiftUI (with the experimental ApplicationLifecycle)

 class AppDelegate: NSObject, UIApplicationDelegate {